widberg/sinker/docs/source/sinkerscript.rst

 Variant
 ^^^^^^^

 A variant corresponds to a known distribution of a target PE file, identified by its SHA256 hash or if an expression is able to be resolved.
 This makes it easier to provide known addresses for each binary variant.
+Variants will be checked in the order they are declared.
 If a PE file does not match any of the known hashes and none of the expressions are able to be resolved, it will not have a variant name.
 The SHA256 hash of a file can be obtained using the ``certUtil -hashfile C:\file.exe SHA256`` command on Windows or ``sha256sum file.exe`` command from coreutils on most Linux distributions.

 | ``variant <module_name:identifier>, <variant_name:identifier>, <sha256_hash:string>;``
 | ``variant <module_name:identifier>, <variant_name:identifier>, <expression:expression>;``